 Your skin is the largest organ in your body.
 Because it acts as your first line of defense against environmental threats like chemicals, bacteria, and even viruses, it also plays an important role in keeping you healthy!

-But did you know that this giant organ actually has several different layers… even though we only see one?
+But did you know that this giant organ actually has multiple layers… even though we only see one?

 Today, we’ll look at the different layers of the skin and the role they each play in helping defend your body, regulate your body temperature, and more.